useful-forks/useful-forks.github.io/README.md

 ### Online tool
 The project is [available online](https://useful-forks.github.io/) thanks to GitHub Pages.

-You can query repository directly with the URL.
-Here is an example: https://useful-forks.github.io/?repository=kotcrab/vis-ui
+You can query a repository directly with the URL.
+Click this link to get an example: https://useful-forks.github.io/?repo=payne911/PieMenu.

+Below is a recording of what a scan would look like:

 ![website example](media/website_demo.gif)